kramse/security-courses/courses/system-and-software/system-security/mandatory-assignment-1.md

 2) Multiple files - in a Tar Gzip'ed archive debian-hacked.tgz

-3) Another version, recreated in 2021
+3) Another version, recreated in 2021 but essentially the same debian-hacked-2021.img.gz

 # hints for analyzing RAW Partition with LVM